rakki194/cringegen/README.md

 ### Conclusion

-The CringeGen NLP toolkit provides a robust and versatile set of tools for prompt engineering, analysis, and enhancement.
+The cringegen NLP toolkit provides a robust and versatile set of tools for prompt engineering, analysis, and enhancement.
 The comprehensive tests demonstrate the system's ability to:

 1. **Convert between different text formats** with high fidelity
 2. **Extract and categorize entities** from complex descriptions